emarsden/pgmacs/README.md

   as `SET`.

-- Hosted PostgreSQL services that have been tested: [Railway.app](https://railway.app/) is running a hosted Debian build of PostgreSQL 16.4, and works fine.
+- Hosted PostgreSQL services that have been tested: [Railway.app](https://railway.app/) is running a Debian build of PostgreSQL 16.4, and works fine; [Aiven.io](https://aiven.io/) is running a Red Hat build of PostgreSQL 16.4 on Linux/Aarch64 and works fine.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize.
 You may however encounter difficulties with TLS connections, as noted above.

 ## License